BallAerospace/cosmos-website/_posts/2016-08-22-custom-widgets.markdown

 Note that if you have a widget that implements aging and limits you'll want to keep the value returned by super and use it in your widget.
 If you don't want the aging routine to directly use your data value you can pass a string as the second parameter, e.g. super(data, text).
 This text string will be modified with the color blind settings.
 Basically that means that whatever the calculated `@foreground` color string is, a corresponding text character is added (R=Red, G=Green, etc) to aid people who can't distinguish colors.
 See [aging_widget.rb](https://github.com/BallAerospace/COSMOS/blob/cosmos4/lib/cosmos/tools/tlm_viewer/widgets/aging_widget.rb) for more details.

 If you have a question which would benefit the community or find a possible bug please use our [Github Issues](https://github.com/BallAerospace/COSMOS/issues).
-If you would like more information about a COSMOS training or support contract please contact us at <cosmos@ballaerospace.com>.